Reds' Top 5 Winter Meetings moves

 This browser does not support the video element.

-There will still be moves in the coming weeks and months, but everything will likely be done over phone calls, texts and Zoom.
-While we await those, let’s take a look back at five of the biggest moves the Reds have made during past Winter Meetings.
+While we await the next moves, here’s a look at five of the biggest transactions the Reds have made during past Winter Meetings.

 1. Nov.
 29, 1971: Reds acquire Joe Morgan, Cesar Geronimo, Ed Armbrister, Denis Menke and Jack Billingham from the Astros for Lee May, Tommy Helms and Jimmy Stewart